How do we allocate workers to tasks for the lowest total cost?

 Maximisation problems

-If the goal is to maximise (for example total profit), convert to a minimisation first by subtracting every entry from the largest entry, then apply the same algorithm.
-The resulting assignment maximises the original quantity.
+If the goal is to maximise (for example, total profit), convert to a minimisation first: subtract every entry from the largest entry in the matrix, then run the Hungarian algorithm as normal.
+The resulting assignment maximises the original profit, and you read the total profit from the original matrix at the chosen positions.